An Impossibility Result for Reconstruction in a Degree-Corrected Planted-Partition Model

-Note that in this theorem the tree is fixed, compared to the setting in this paper where the multi-type branching process $T^{\text{Poi}}$ defined in Section \ref{ssec::results} is considered.
-But, it can be easily seen that the spins on a fixed instance $\calT$ of $T^{\text{Poi}}$ are distributed according to the above broadcasting process with error probability $\epsilon = \frac{b}{a+b}$ \footnote{Indeed, instances of the tree \emph{when ignoring spins} are generated according to a Galton-Watson process where the number of offspring of a particle is an independent copy of Poi $\lr{\frac{a+b}{2} \PHI \phi^*}$, with $\phi^*$ governed by $\NUstar$.
-We obtain the spins by giving particles, independently, the same spin as its parent with probability $\frac{a}{a+b}$ and the opposite sign with probability $\frac{b}{a+b}$.
+Note that in these theorems the tree is fixed, compared to the setting in this paper where the multi-type branching process of Section \ref{ssec::outline} is considered.
+But, it can be easily seen that the spins on a fixed instance $\calT$ of $T^{\text{Poi}}$ are distributed according to the above broadcasting process.